Harvesting SSL Certificate Data to Identify Web-Fraud: Introduction

+Recent studies have assessed popularity of both types of malicious activities, e.g., \cite{Sturgeon,spamscatter}.
+In the fall of 2008, McAfee Alert Labs found more than $80,000$ domains typosquatting on just the top $2,000$ websites~\cite{mcafee}.
+According to the Anti-phishing Working Group (APWG), the number of reported phishing attacks between April 2006 and April 2007 exceeded $300,000$ \cite{april07}.
+In August 2009, $56,632$ unique phishing websites were reported by APWG -- the highest number in APWG's history~\cite{q3}.
+Nevertheless, these problems remain far from solved.

-Our goal is to counter web-fraud by detecting domains hosting such activities.
-Our approach is inspired by several recent discussions and results within the security community.
-Security researchers and practitioners increasingly advocate transition to HTTPS for all web transactions, similar to that from Telnet to SSH.
-Eminent examples of such discussions can be found in~\cite{Weaver} and~\cite{Lauren}.
-Moreover, a recent study~\cite{symmantec-blog} has pointed out the emergence of Phishing attacks abusing SSL certificates.
-The main goal is to avoid raising the suspision of users by masquerading as legitimate ``secure'' site.
+Our goal is to counter web-fraud by detecting domains hosting such malicious activities.
+Our approach is inspired by recent discussions in the web-security community.
+Security researchers and practitioners have been increasingly advocating a transition to HTTPS for all web transactions, similar to that from Telnet to SSH.
+Examples of such discussions can be found in~\cite{Weaver},~\cite{Lauren}, and~\cite{httpseverywhere}.
+Our work is also a response to an alarming trend observed by a recent study~\cite{symmantec-blog}: the emergence of sophisticated phishing attacks abusing SSL certificates.
+These attacks rely on SSL to avoid raising users' suspicion, by masquerading as legitimate ``secure'' websites.

-This leads us to the following questions: \begin{enumerate} \item How prevalent is HTTPS on the Internet? \item How \emph{different} are SSL certificates used by web-fraudsters from those of legitimate domains? \item Can we use the information in the SSL certificates to identify web-fraud activities such as phishing and typosquatting, without compromising user privacy? \end{enumerate}
+This brings us to the following questions: \begin{enumerate} \item To what extent is HTTPS adopted on the Internet? \item How \emph{different} are SSL certificates used by web-fraudsters from those of legitimate domains? \item Can we use information in SSL certificates to identify web-fraud activities, such as phishing and typosquatting, without compromising user privacy? \end{enumerate}

-\if 0 This paper makes several contributions, by answering the above questions: {\bf First}, we present a novel technique to detect web-fraud domains using HTTPS.
-It relies on a classifier that analyzes certificates of such domains.
-We validate the classifier by training and testing it over data collected from the Internet.
-The classifier achieves a detection accuracy of 80\% and, in some cases, as high as 95\%, with few false positives.

-Our classifier is orthogonal to existing mitigation techniques and can be integrated with other methods that do not rely on HTTPS. {\bf Second}, to justify using HTTPS, we measure the overall prevalence of HTTPS in popular and randomly sampled Internet domains.
-We then consider the popularity of HTTPS in the context of web-fraud by studying its use in phishing and typosquatting activities.
-We then analyze, for the first time, all fields of SSL certificates.
-We identify useful features and patterns that represent possible symptoms of web-fraud; they guide the design of our detection technique.
-Finally, our findings serve as an additional motivation for increasing the use of HTTPS, not only to guarantee confidentiality and authenticity, but also to combat web-fraud. \fi